-Instead of skipping to how to restart your Linux server, please read on for better understanding of the pros and cons.
+Instead of skipping to how to restart your Linux server, read the entirety of the guide for better understanding of the pros and cons.

 When a PC slows down, we all know restarting it as a quick solution.
 This is good enough for users who don’t audit system logs to investigate the matter.
 Usually, the best solution is to investigate running processes and better secure the system.
 With server hosting, this is especially important because it’s always online and you can’t disconnect it from the internet to work on it locally.
 Logs are your best friend during incident response procedures after a cyber attack.